 Grind them.
 Start with the chilies and grind (molcajetea) them until the base of the molcajete is covered.

-Then, chop the onion into small pieces (not authentic but easier) and grind it until it reaches the desired size.
-Adding a pinch of salt to the mixture can help soften the fibers in the onion.
-Be sure to char your onion really well before chopping, as this will make it easier to grind using a mortar and pestle.
+Then, chop the onion into small pieces (not authentic, but easier) and grind it until it reaches the desired size.
+Adding a pinch of salt to the mixture can help soften the onion’s fibers.
+Be sure to char your onion well before chopping, making it easier to grind using a mortar and pestle.

 Finally, add the tomato and “molcajetea” and grind them until they look perfect to you.
 Watch out for the tomato juice; it can splatter all over.